 What is the Purpose of the Activator Technique?

-The Activator Technique is known as a softer, or more gentle method of spinal manipulation.
+The Activator Technique is known as a softer, or more gentle method of spinal manipulation therapy.
 As opposed to a traditional chiropractic adjustment, which uses the hands to manually manipulate the specified vertebrae or joint, the Chiropractic Activator handheld device completes the action on behalf of the chiropractor.
 Of course, a chiropractor is still the one holding and controlling the device, however, the impulse delivered to the targeted area is derived from the mechanic force of the Chiropractic Activator as opposed to hands.

 When a vertebra or joint shifts out of its respective alignment in the spine, the bone will intrude on space in the spinal canal that's designated for nerve and blood flow.
 The intrusion of the misaligned structure creates a blockage that can impinge on nerve roots, creating sensations of pain and numbness.
 Chiropractors refer to this misalignment as a subluxation.